-Air quality shall be protected and enhanced so that growth can occur and human health is unimpaired.
+Air quality shall be protected and enhanced so that as growth occurs, human health is unimpaired.
 Visibility of the Cascades and the Coast Range from within the region should be maintained.

 8.1 Strategies for planning and managing air quality in the regional airshed shall be included in the State Implementation Plan for the Portland-Vancouver air quality maintenance area as required by the Federal Clean Air Act.